 Healthy Whole Wheat Applesauce & Honey Muffin Recipe

-Healthy Whole Wheat & Honey Applesauce Muffins
+Healthy Whole Wheat and Honey Applesauce Muffins

 - 2 1/2 cups whole wheat pastry flour